 Both of these processes have been approved by Medicare.
-To ensure fairness and prompt handling of your problems, each process has a set of rules, procedures, and deadlines that must be followed by you and us.

-Which one do you use?
+To ensure fairness and prompt handling of your problems, each process has a set of rules, Which one do you use?
 That depends upon the type of problem you are having.
 The guide under "To Deal with Your Problem, Which Process Should You Use?" in this "Coverage Decisions, Appeals, and Complaints" section will help you identify the right process to use.